KhanPython/Analytics-Service-Wrapper/README.md

 ---
 2. **How does rate-limiting work in the queue?**

     It is static, meaning each event type has a cooldown (e.g., CustomEvent = 0.5 seconds).
-The LastExecutionTime table tracks when the last action for a specific event type was executed for a player.
+The `LastExecutionTime` table tracks when the last action for a specific event type was executed for a player.
 If the cooldown hasn’t expired, the action waits in the queue.
----
-3. **Does the queue maintain order and precedence for step-based events?**

-    Yes, the queue ensures correct step order for `FunnelStep` and `OnboardingFunnelStep` events:
-    - It checks the `stepNumber` against the highest logged step.
-    - If the step is out of order or has already been processed in the past, the queue skips it in favor of that highest step.
+3. **What happens if a funnel step is logged out of sequence?**

+    The wrapper ensures that funnel steps are logged in order of precedence.
+If a step number is less than or equal to the highest previously logged step for a specific funnelSessionId (if relevant), the wrapper will reject the action with an error message indicating the issue.
+This safeguard prevents duplicate or incorrect step logging.
+Read more on [Repeated steps](https://create.roblox.com/docs/production/analytics/funnel-events#repeated-steps) and [Skipped steps](https://create.roblox.com/docs/production/analytics/funnel-events#skipping-steps).
 ---
 ### Resources: